PabloRosales/ai/README.md

 # Hello AI

-AI Lab / Playground with Python
+AI Playground with Python and JavaScript for Machine Learning, Deep Learning, etc.

-Some code snippets based on lessons from different books.